mozilla/firefox-test-engineering/guide/software.rst

 Pastebin
 ---------

+Pastebin is a tool that can be used to capture snippits of log or error messages for collaborative debugging.

-* To "pastebin" something, `paste it here <http://pastebin.mozilla.org/>`_ and hand the link you're given after clicking "submit" to people on IRC.
+To "pastebin" something, `paste it here <http://pastebin.mozilla.org/>`_ and hand the link you're given after clicking "submit" to people on IRC.

 Python